alvaroquintero28/buzzline-06-alvaroq/README.md

 python3 -m producers.producer_alvaro
 ```

-The producer will still work if Kafka is not available.

 ### Consumer (Terminal 4) -

-Start an associated consumer.
-This script acts as a continuous message consumer, reading JSON messages from a file, processing them, and storing them in a MongoDB database.
-It periodically displays a summary table and creates a bar chart visualizing the distribution of message categories using Matplotlib, offering real-time monitoring and analysis of incoming data.
-Error handling and logging are included for robustness.

-1. Start the consumer that reads from the Kafka topic.

-In VS Code, open a NEW terminal in your root project folder.
+This Python script acts as a Kafka consumer, designed to receive messages from a specified Kafka topic and store them in a local SQLite database.
+It begins by establishing a connection to the Kafka broker and the designated topic, using environment variables to configure the broker address and topic name.
+Upon successful connection, it reads messages from the Kafka topic one by one.
+If a database table named sports_odds does not already exist, it will create one to store the incoming messages.
+Each received message is then converted from JSON format and inserted into the sports_odds table within the SQLite database.
+The script incorporates error handling to manage potential issues during database operations and Kafka consumption, and it ensures the Kafka consumer is closed gracefully using a finally block.
+The main function serves as a simple entry point for the database operations, and you would remove this when integrating the consumer function into a larger application.

 Use the commands below to activate .venv, and start the consumer.

 Mac/Linux: